TristanCacqueray/tristancacqueray.github.io/content/emacs/tutorial.md

 There are many tutorials, but this one is mine.
 My goal is to explain how to displace VSCode from the ground up.
-Then I show how to use Emacs for a whole integrated computing experience, for example, to read news, send mails, play medias and more!
+Then I show how to use Emacs for a whole integrated computing environment, for example, to read news, send mails, play medias and more!

 > This is work in progress